AbdulwaheedT/AbdulwaheedT.github.io/README.md

 ## Education
 - 2019 - 2021 |

-  **MSc in Civil Engineering (Geoinformatics) at University of Technology Petronas, Malaysia** |
+  **MSc in Civil Engineering (Geoinformatics) at the University of Technology Petronas, Malaysia** |

   **Thesis:** Air Pollution Modelling in Malaysia Using GIS and Machine Learning Algorithms

 - 2012 - 2017 |
   **BTech in Remote Sensing and GIS at the Federal University of Technology Akure, Nigeria** |

   **Dissertation:** Flood Susceptibility Mapping Using GIS and Multi-Criteria Decision Analysis (MCDA)

 ## Research Experience
-**Research Scientist at Foresight Institute of Research and Translation, Nigeria (_2018 - Present_)**
+**Research Scientist at Foresight Institute of Research and Translation, Nigeria (_2018 - Present_)**|
-•	Planned and implemented undergraduate conference.
+- Planned and implemented undergraduate conference.
-•	Conducted environmental sustainability-related research
+- Conducted environmental sustainability-related research

 **Graduate Research at Geospatial Analysis and Modelling (GAM) Research Laboratory, Department of Civil & Environmental Engineering, Universiti Teknologi Petronas, Malaysia (_2019 - 2021_)**